 SolidariTee is the largest entirely student-run charity supporting the international assistance of refugees and asylum seekers.

-The make-shift refugee camps scattered around Europe are severely over-crowded and dangerous.
+The makeshift refugee camps scattered around Europe are severely over-crowded and dangerous.
 Refugees arriving in Greece today will have to live in these inhumane conditions until 2022 for an interview which examines their right to claim asylum.
 Legal aid is so under-funded that thousands of refugees enter this highly complex legal process without any guidance.
-It is thus that deportation rates are high and often unjustified.
+This results in a high rate of deportations, many of which are unjustified.

 The only way that refugees can escape this collapsing cycle and begin prosperous lives is by accessing legal support.

 Our campaign gets refugees out of camps by offering grants to NGOs that provide legal aid on the ground.

 We are headed and staffed entirely by student activists, originating in a grassroots university context.
 We continue to be fuelled by the unbelievable energy, dynamism and ambition of young people within our organisation and beyond.